Nara Rohith

-Nara Rohith (born 25 July 1984) is an Indian actor in, and producer of, Telugu films.
+Nara Rohith is an Indian actor in, and producer of, Telugu films.
 An alumnus of New York Film Academy, he is known for works such as Baanam (2009), Solo (2011), Prathinidhi (2014), Rowdy Fellow (2014), Asura (2015) and Jyo Achyutananda (2016).
 He owns the production house Aran Media Works.

 Rohith contributed a voice-over to Swamy Ra Ra (2013) and Okkadu Migiladu (2017).

 Early life

 Nara Rohith is the son of Nara Ramamurthy Naidu, the brother of N. Chandrababu Naidu, the chief minister of Andhra Pradesh.
 He did his schooling in Hyderabad and Intermediate in Vignan College at Vadlamudi.
 He did his B.Tech in Industrial Bio Technology at Anna University, Chennai.
 He then did a course in acting from New York Film Academy, New York, and a film making course in Los Angeles.

 Personal life

 On 13 October 2024, Rohith got engaged to his Prathinidhi 2 co-star Siree Lella in Hyderabad.